 by Colin Sayers

 The integrated nature of this course means that it is suitable for individuals from all subsurface disciplines including geophysics, geomechanics, rock physics, petrophysics, geology, geomodeling, and drilling, reservoir, and petroleum engineering.
-The short-course presentation, limited to two days, will provide an overview of the basic concepts and applications, and minimizes the use of mathematical developments.
-As a result, the course presentation does not require a theoretical background and can be attended by a broad section of working geoscientists and engineers interested in applying geophysical data to the solution of geomechanical problems.
-The course book will provide support for the course, and further extend some of the more technical considerations.
+The short-course presentation, limited to three days, will provide an overview of the basic concepts and applications.
+The course presentation does not require a theoretical background and can be attended by a broad section of working geoscientists and engineers interested in applying geophysical data to the solution of geomechanical problems.

 Participants should have a basic knowledge of Geology, Geophysics, and Petrophysics.
 Experience with elastic waves such as ultrasonics in the laboratory, sonic or seismic is beneficial.
 Useful for geophysicists, geologists, petrophysicists, and engineers wishing to understand how elastic waves respond to pore pressure and stress within the earth, and who are interested in how this knowledge can be used to solve geomechanical problems.

 The following topics will be addressed in the course:

 - Introduction to the effects of stress in the earth.
 Why pore pressure, in-situ stress and geomechanical properties are important.